 A well-intentioned – but ill-informed – attorney could cost a special-needs child his or her government benefits.
-Here is how to avoid some potential pitfalls when it comes to child support, trusts, and benefits.
+Here is how to avoid some potential pitfalls when it comes to child support, trusts, and benefits for special-needs children.

 By Kim Martin, Estate Lawyer, and Wayne Morrison, Family Lawyer